HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ![agent-pre-settings-25.png](./images/agent-pre-settings-25.png)

-### Unzip the installation package and proceed with the installation.
+### Unzip the installation package and proceed with the installation
 Extract the installation package to the current directory.
 ![agent-pre-settings-26.png](./images/agent-pre-settings-26.png)